numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

          array argument.
 ..
 [T11] The new behavior uses the complex dtype of the precision compatible
          with the array argument, ``float32``.
+..
+[T12] Since the array kind is integer, the result uses the default complex
+         precision, which is ``complex128``.

 Motivation and Scope